Skip to content

 Practical Travel Tips for Huancayo

-Two to three days are advisable for Huancayo.
+Two to three days are recommended for Huancayo.
 One day is enough for a quick look at the center, market, or Torre Torre.
 With excursions into the Mantaro Valley, the trip becomes significantly better.

 Sunday is particularly interesting because the Feria Dominical takes place then.
 If you want to experience the market, you should plan your trip accordingly.